Code-Institute-Submissions/the-new-dukes/README.md

 # USER EXPERIENCE CENTERED DESIGN

 ### This is the Milestone Project for the Experience Centered Design Unit of the Full Stack Web Developer Course of Code Institute, credit-rated by Edinburgh Napier University

-### The objective is to create a Responsive, User Experience Centered designed, static page to showcase the work of 'The New Dukes', a Sheffield (UK) based Sketch Comedy Troupe.
+### The objective of this project is to design and execute a Responsive, User Experience Centered, static page to showcase the work of 'The New Dukes', a Sheffield (UK) based Sketch Comedy Troupe.

 ### The client has requested the following features for their web: